-- a) Project Narrative - b) Objectives and Indicators Table - c) R&P Budget Summary, National Management Budget Detail, Affiliate Budget Detail, and Travel Cost Detail - d) National Management Budget Narrative - e) Affiliate R&P Funding Strategy and Policy - f) Affiliate/Sub-office Abstracts - g) URM Affiliate/Sub-office Abstracts, if applicable - h) FY 2022 Proposed Consolidated Placement Plan - i) Three-year Affiliate Monitoring Plan (FY 2020 FY 2022) - j) R&P Headquarters Staff Detail - k) Headquarters Organizational Chart - 1) Supporting documentation for new sites as attachments, if applicable - m) Accountability to Affected Populations (AAP) Framework - n) Risk Analysis - o) Copy of the organization's Prevention of Sexual Exploitation and Abuse (PSEA) Code of Conduct, will be required prior to the issuance of an award, if the proposal is chosen for implementation. - p) Most recent Negotiated Indirect Cost Rate Agreement (NICRA), if applicable, or a de minimis rate calculation of Modified Total Direct Costs (MTDC) if the applicant is eligible and elects to use the de minimis rate. - q) Most recent external audit report is required prior to issuance of an award, if proposal is chosen for implementation.
+- a) Project Narrative - b) Objectives and Indicators Table - c) R&P Budget Summary, National Management Budget Detail, and Travel Cost Detail - d) National Management Budget Narrative - e) Affiliate/Sub-office Abstracts - f) Unaccompanied Refugee Minor (URM) Affiliate/Sub-office Abstracts, if applicable - g) Three-year Proposed Consolidated Placement Plan (FY 2023 FY 2025) - h) Five-year Affiliate Monitoring Plan (FY 2021 FY 2025) - i) R&P National Management Staff Detail - j) National Management Organizational Chart - k) Supporting documentation for new sites as attachments, if applicable - 1) Accountability to Affected Populations (AAP) Framework - m) Risk Analysis - n) Copy of the organization's Prevention of Sexual Exploitation and Abuse (PSEA) Code of Conduct, will be required prior to the issuance of an award, if the proposal is chosen for implementation. - Most recent Negotiated Indirect Cost Rate Agreement (NICRA), if applicable, or a de minimis rate calculation of Modified Total Direct Costs (MTDC) if the applicant is eligible and elects to use the de minimis rate. - p) Most recent external audit report is required prior to issuance of an award, if proposal is chosen for implementation. - q) Signed/Completed SF-424, SF-424A, and SF-424B forms.
+PRM requires that Box 21 of the SF-424 be checked.
+Form SF-424B is required only for those applicants who have not previously registered in SAM.gov or recertified their registration in SAM.gov since February 2, 2019, and completed the online representations and certifications.